Eligibility & Prerequisites

 - Completion of all general education requirements prior to starting the nursing program from a regionally accredited institution.
 Contact Academic Advising Center to verify completion of courses.
-Current U of U students can verify completion of general education requirements via the Degree Audit Report (DARS).
+Current U of U students can verify completion of general education requirements via My Degree Dashboard (formerly DARS) in CIS.
 Students with an AAS degree will likely have outstanding general education requirements and must review these requirements prior to applying to the program.

 - Completion of nursing prerequisite courses from a regionally accredited institution with a grade of C or higher.

 - Minimum 3.0 prerequisite cumulative grade point average (GPA) on a 4.0 scale.

 - Minimum 3.0 cumulative grade point average (GPA) on a 4.0 scale.

 - Minimum 3.0 nursing program grade point average (GPA) on a 4.0 scale.

 Meeting the minimum eligibility requirements does not guarantee admission to the RN-BS program.

 Completion of all nursing prerequisite courses listed below is required prior to entry into the nursing program.
 An applicant can have up to three prerequisite courses not started or in-progress by the application deadline.
 All prerequisite courses must have a Grade of C or better.
 It is the applicant's responsibility to submit updated transcripts to ensure the review of the application.

 - Elementary Chemistry